 Yes.
 A new permit would be required to show you as the correct owner.
-You will need to provide the same information required of all seller's permit applicants.
-For more information, see Obtaining a Seller's Permit.
+You will need to provide the same information required of all seller's permit applicants (see the chapter, Obtaining a Seller's Permit).

-Do I need to tell CDTFA I am closing or selling my business?
+Do I need to tell the CDTFA I am closing or selling my business?

 Yes.
 You must notify us in writing if you intend to sell or close your business.
-For instructions on how to notify us, see publication 74, Closing Out Your Account, available on our website at www.cdtfa.ca.gov.
+For instructions and the form you should use to notify us, please see publication 74, Closing Out Your Account, available on our website at www.cdtfa.ca.gov.

-We will close out your account(s) and cancel your seller's permit.
-If you provided a cash or interest-bearing security deposit to us when you obtained your seller's permit, the entire deposit or any unused portion will be returned to you depending on whether any amounts remain to be paid.
+We will close out your account and cancel your seller's permit.
+If you provided a cash or interest-bearing security deposit to us when you obtained your seller's permit, the entire deposit or any unused portion will be returned to you depending on whether any taxes remain to be paid.
 For this reason, it is important that we have your current mailing address on file.

-If you do not notify us when you sell your stock of goods, you may be liable for any amounts due including interest and penalties incurred by the purchaser or successor.
+If you do not notify us when you sell your stock of goods, you may be liable for taxes, interest, and penalties incurred by the purchaser or successor.
 For more information, see Regulation 1699, Permits.